Shelf Brand Positioning

 At Barefoot, we faced this challenge in every new chain store in which we were authorized.
 They put us on the bottom!
 They gave us like 90 days to sell 200 cases and 20 stores or face being discontinued from all 300 in the chain.
 We had to solve this very physical challenge and quick!

 Our staff members were joking one day about this dilemma.
 “Well, I guess we’ll just have to go after the “foot traffic”.
 After all, our name is ‘Barefoot!’,” somebody joked.
 Then somebody else said, “Wait a minute, that’s not so crazy.
 We could have these wine-stained footprint decals on the floors and walk people down to the wine aisle and turn them to where our brand was positioned on the bottom shelf!”
 It worked!
 In fact, it works so well, we used them all over the country.
-People actually got used the looking for Barefoot on the bottom shelf.
+People actually got used to looking for Barefoot on the bottom shelf.

 To avoid fights between suppliers and to provide some order to category management, chain stores and big-box stores have adopted what they call a planner, planogram, or set diagram.
 It’s published every year usually in February and shows the physical position of every brand in a category.
 It shows the number of types under that label also known as facings, and their relationship to the other brands.